-We were not able to show a theorem similar to \autoref{thm:trifre} or \autoref{thm:locgeo} using our usual settings.
+We were not able to show a theorem similar to the results in the previous sections.
 Of course, this does not mean that the estimator above will necessarily perform badly.

 The estimator was implemented for simulations (section \ref{sec:simu}).
-This revealed another drawback: High-dimensional non-convex optimization is required so that \texttt{TriGeo} is -- by far -- the slowest of all tested methods.
-The MISE values seem to be worse than for the other estimators on average.
+This revealed another drawback: High-dimensional non-convex optimization is required so that \texttt{OrtGeo} is -- by far -- the slowest of all tested methods.
+But in some settings the estimator performs quite well, making it or modifications of it appealing for further investigations.
+In other settings, the performance is much worse than for the other estimators.
 It is not clear, whether this is due to theoretical disadvantages or a worse outcome of the general purpose optimizer used for finding $(\hat p, \hat v_1, \dots, \hat v_N)$.